paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-056-north-atlantic-salmon-fishing.md

 ### Statutory Notes

 #### References in Text
 The Federal Advisory Committee Act (5 U.S.C.
 App. et seq.), referred to in subsec. (d), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
 1983—Subsec. (c).
 Pub.
 L. 98–44 substituted “shall not be considered” for “shall be considered”.